 Water is an important part of the ecosystem of the natural wildlife population.
 It attracts native birds, frogs, fish, dragonflies and provide a source of respite on hot days for all animals.
 What better way to provide water than in the form of a stunning naturalistic rock stream or billabong.

 A native landscape can also include a dry creek bed, reminiscent of the Australian bush.

 Rather than strong greens and bright flowers, Australian native gardens generally display muted, subtle colours.

 There are exceptions, but grey-green and blue-green foliage – gum trees, wattles, correas and ornamental grasses – usually features more prominently.
 Boulders and attractive gravel or crazy slate-paved paths enhance native gardens.

-Whichever style you prefer, our native bush gardens provide relaxed, rustic settings that require minimal maintenance … though, of course, native shrubs still appreciate being pruned!
+Whichever style you prefer, my native bush gardens provide relaxed, rustic settings that require minimal maintenance … though, of course, native shrubs still appreciate being pruned!

 If you’re after something more colourful, try a cottage garden.